 - Increasing resource efficiency via effective materials, equipment, and labor procurement.

 - Setting up various operations throughout the entire construction process and implementing them at various stages of a construction project – from pre-design to post-construction maintenance.

-- Figuring out plans and objectives of a construction project in question, including a project’s scope, schedule, budget, and a list of participants.
+- Figuring out construction management plans and objectives of a construction project in question, including a project’s scope, schedule, budget, and a list of participants.